pdjr-archive/venus-signalk-tank-service/README.md

 ## Overview

-__venus-signalk-tank-service__ recovers tank data from a specified Signal K server and generates one Venus service per tank.
+__venus-signalk-tank-service__ recovers tank data from a specified Signal K server over HTTP and generates one Venus service for each reported tank.
-Data is recovered from Signal K over HTTP.
 The Signal K server can, of course, be running on a remote computer or on the local Venus host.

-The Venus GUI can be tweaked to prevent display of tank data deriving from the now redundant 'socketcan' services and some of Kevin Windrem's GUI enhancements are applied because they enable a more meaningful display of data for multiple tank installations than the stock Venus GUI.
+The Venus GUI can be tweaked to prevent display of tank data deriving from the now redundant 'socketcan' services.

+Some GUI enhancements derived from the work of Kevin Windrem can be applied to enable a more functional display of tank data than is possible with the stock Venus GUI.
+These enhancements are available for Venus devices which retain default Victron installation hostnames of 'ccgx' and 'einstein': if your device has a different hostname then you will need to provide a soft link in the project 'gui' directory which maps your hostname to either 'ccgx' or 'einstein'.

 ### Installation